hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Summary

-Currently installer-provisioned installation(IPI) deployments do not support RAID and BIOS configuration, this proposal is dedicated to making IPI support RAID and BIOS configuration.
+This proposal is dedicated to making installer-provisioned installation(IPI) deployments support RAID and BIOS configuration.

-The user fills in the bios and raid configuration in the `install-config.yaml` file.
-For the master, pass the configuration to terraform-provider-ironic, for the worker, pass the configuration to BMO.
-Currently BMO can already support raid configuration and is advancing the configuration of bios, we will advance terraform-provider-ironic's processing of raid and bios.
+Now we can add RAID configuration by modifying worker nodes' BMH definition file called `~/clusterconfigs/openshift/99_openshift-cluster-api_hosts- *.yaml` generated after executing `openshift-baremetal-install --dir ~/clusterconfigs create manifest`, so that worker nodes' raid configuration can be finished in the IPI process, as metal3 already supports the configuration of raid.

+However this method does not apply to the master node, for the master node's BMH definition file is processed by terraform provider for ironic.

+For unification, we want users to complete the RAID configuration of the master and worker nodes directly by modifying the install-config.yaml file.

+In addition to RAID, we hope that users can configure BIOS at the same time, now metal3 is advancing the configuration of BIOS.
+We will realize the configuration of RAID and BIOS on [terraform-provider-ironic](https://github.com/openshift-metal3/terraform-provider-ironic).

 ## Motivation